 (Prerequisite: EC 251) The course is designed to provide students with networking and telecommunications fundamentals necessary to develop enterprise networks to conduct business on the Internet.
-Topics covered include: communication network media; processors and protocols; multimedia transmission; wireless networks; network design, management and security; and present capabilities and future trends in communication.
-Discussion of the technology is focused on business applications within and among organizations.
+Topics include: communication network media; processors and protocols; multimedia transmission; wireless networks; network design, management and security; present capabilities and future trends in communication.
+Discussion is focused on business applications within and among organizations.
 Hands-on experience and case studies will be used to illustrate concepts and business use of enterprise networks.

-EC 362 Dr. Prasad Kakumanu Database Management 3 credits for Electronic Business
+EC 362 Dr. Prasad Kakumanu Database Management Systems 3 credits for Electronic Business

 (Prerequisites: EC 251, OIM 471) The course deals with database design, implementation and use of Database Management Systems to support Electronic Business.
-Topics covered include: database design and implementation; data modeling and structured query language (SQL); distributed data base management system, open data base connectivity, integration of web server and backend database server: data warehousing and mining; on-line analytical processing; and database application and management.
-Cases and DBMS software will be used to illustrate concepts and to gain hands-on experience.
+Topics include: database design and implementation; data modeling and structured query language (SQL); distributed data base management system, open data base connectivity, integration of web server and backend database server; data warehousing and mining; on-line analytical processing; and database application and management.
+Cases and DBMS software will be used.

 EC 370 Drs.
-Zych, Chattopadhyay Interactive Marketing 3 credits (Prerequisite: MKT 351, junior standing) This course focuses on the integration of state-of-the-art interactive technologies in the design and implementation of marketing programs for the new millenium.
-The functions of market identification through customer analysis, and the planning and implementation of conception, pricing, promotion and distribution of ideas, goods and services to satisfy the market benefit immensely from the capabilities of the rapidly developing information technology (IT) infrastructure.
+Zych, Chattopadhyay Interactive Marketing 3 credits (Prerequisite: MKT 351, junior standing) This course focuses on the integration of state-of-the-art interactive technologies in the design and implementation of marketing programs.
+The functions of market identification through customer analysis, and the planning and implementation of conception, pricing, promotion and distribution of ideas. goods and services to satisfy the market benefit immensely from the capabilities of the rapidly developing information technology (IT) infrastructure.